The Agent-Cloud link (ACLK) is the mechanism responsible for securely connecting a Netdata Agent to your web browser

 var/lib/netdata/cloud.d/cloud.conf file, edit the file again and change

-Restart your Agent and claim your node.
+Restart your Agent and connect your node.